Classical Verification of Quantum Computations in Linear Time: Technical Overview

 The road to prove Theorem \ref{thm:main} is as follows. \begin{enumerate} \item Construct an RSPV protocol for target state \eqref{eq:cqtarget0} that runs in time $O(\fpoly(\kappa)L)$.
 This is achieved by Protocol \ref{prtl:rspvr} assuming NTCF and QROM and it also has the desirable property that it only has constant rounds.
 This proves Theorem \ref{thm:infrspv}. \item Given a circuit $C$ to be verified, find a gadget-assisted quantum computation verification protocol that uses \eqref{eq:rr1} as the initial gadgets, where the gadget number $L$ needed is linear in the circuit size $|C|$.
 This is achieved by existing work \cite{FKD}. \end{enumerate} \paragraph{Remark} Classical-channel RSPV defined above for arbitrary state families are generally impossible due to the existence of complex-conjugate attack, discussed in \cite{RUV,leash,AGthesis}: the malicious server could choose to execute the complex conjugate of the honest behaviors, and the output state will be the complex conjugate of the target state, which is not isometric to the honest state in general.
 The client has no way to detect it over a classical channel.
 However, the state \eqref{eq:cqtarget0} that we aim at is indeed invariant under complex conjugate: a complex conjugate of \eqref{eq:cqtarget0} is isometric to \eqref{eq:cqtarget0} up to a global phase by a sequence of $\fX$ flips:

-which means a malicious server executing the complex-conjugate attack is equivalent to the honest server up to a server-side isometry and a global phase.
+which means a malicious server executing the complex-conjugate attack is equivalent to the honest server up to a server-side isometry and an undetectable global phase.

-\subsection{Lookup-table-based techniques for state generation in the honest setting}
+\subsection{Lookup-table-based Techniques for State Generation in the Honest Setting}

 So how could we generate such states?
 Let's use the preparation of one gadget as an example.
 Suppose we need to prepare the state The first idea is to first use the noisy trapdoor claw-free function (NTCF) \cite{BCMVV} technique to prepare the \emph{key-pair-superposition state}, then use \emph{phase tables} \cite{revgt} to add the phases.
-In more detail: \begin{enumerate} \item As shown in \cite{BCMVV} (see Section \ref{sec:ntcf} for a review), evaluating an NTCF function could result in a state of the following form: the client gets key pairs $K=(x_0,x_1)$, $x_0,x_1\in \{0,1\}^\kappa,x_0\neq x_1$; the server holds the state In this paper later we will frequently use the word ``keys'' to denote the $K=(x_0,x_1)$ coming from the NTCF evaluation.
+In more detail: \begin{enumerate} \item As shown in \cite{BCMVV} (see Section \ref{sec:ntcf} for a review), evaluating an NTCF function could result in a state of the following form: the client gets a key pair $K=(x_0,x_1)$, $x_0,x_1\in \{0,1\}^\kappa,x_0\neq x_1$; the server holds the state In this paper later we will frequently use the word ``keys'' to denote the $K=(x_0,x_1)$ coming from the NTCF evaluation.
 (In the construction of NTCF there are also ``secret keys'' and ``public keys'', which are different.) \item We will use the lookup-table-based techniques \cite{revgt} for adding phases.
+These lookup-tables have a similar structure to garbled tables \cite{YaoGCOrigin} but do not carry computations directly.
 For constructing look-up tables, we need an underlying symmetric key encryption scheme $\fEn$ with a key authentication part.
 Recall that we are working in the quantum random oracle model (QROM).
 We use $H$ to denote the random oracle.
 A natural construction of $\fEn$ on encryption key $k$ and plaintext $p$ is

-Where the addition is over some specific group.
-Then we define the lookup table $\fLT(x_1\rightarrow r_1,x_2\rightarrow r_2,\cdots x_D\rightarrow r_D)$, or simply $x_1\rightarrow r_1,x_2\rightarrow r_2,\cdots x_D\rightarrow r_D$, as the tuple Each $\fEn_{x_u}(r_u)$ in \eqref{eq:r4} is called a row of this table.
+where the addition is over some specific group.
+Then we define the lookup table $\fLT(x_1\rightarrow r_1,x_2\rightarrow r_2,\cdots x_D\rightarrow r_D)$, or simply as the tuple Each $\fEn_{x_u}(r_u)$ in \eqref{eq:r4} is called a row of this table.
 Given the table, and one key $x_u$ used in some row, the server could decrypt the corresponding $r_u$ as follows: it first uses the key authentication part of $\fEn$ to find out the index $u$, then it decrypts the ciphertext part of $\fEn_{x_u}(r_u)$ and gets $r_u$.